Dany0913/job-challenge/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a Fullstack course challenge.
-TThe challenge was to build an application to complete the given user stories.
+The challenge was to build an application to complete the given user stories.

 ## How To Use